PramodKumarYadav/WebdriverCI/readme.md

 - VSCode (for GitHub integration and also for running tests in containers - when we get there)
     - Powershell plugin

-# Test Execution
-## To run this project (locally)
+# Download project (and quick test)
-Go to the drive location from where you want to run this project.
+From command line, run below command in the directory where you want to store this project.
-> Run below commands from command line (needs git to be installed).Say

-- `cd c:\`
 - `Git clone https://github.com/PramodKumarYadav/WebdriverCI.git`
 - `cd WebdriverCI`
 - `mvn clean test`
 > This should run the tests and you should now see a target repository created in root.
-This should now contain reports. in path 'Your root directory'\WebdriverCI\target\surefire-reports
+This should now contain reports in path 'Your root directory'\WebdriverCI\target\surefire-reports

-> ## Dependencies
+## Dependencies
-> (Once we start running tests with (and in) Docker, these dependencies will be removed and reduced only to having Docker desktop installed on your machine)
+Once we start running tests with (and in) Docker, these dependencies will be removed and reduced only to having Docker desktop installed on your machine)
-> - GIT installed
+- GIT installed
-> - JDK installed
+- JDK installed
-> - Maven installed
+- Maven installed

-> Versions used
+Versions used
 > PS D:\WebdriverCI> java -version
-> - java version "10.0.2" 2018-07-17
+- java version "10.0.2" 2018-07-17
-> - Java(TM) SE Runtime Environment 18.3 (build 10.0.2+13)
-> - Java HotSpot(TM) 64-Bit Server VM 18.3 (build 10.0.2+13, mixed mode)

 > PS D:\WebdriverCI> mvn -version
-> - Apache Maven 3.5.4 (1edded0938998edf8bf061f1ceb3cfdeccf443fe; 2018-06-17T20:33:14+02:00)
+- Apache Maven 3.5.4 (1edded0938998edf8bf061f1ceb3cfdeccf443fe; 2018-06-17T20:33:14+02:00)
-> - Maven home: C:\Program Files\Apache\maven\bin\..
-> - Java version: 10.0.2, vendor: Oracle Corporation, runtime: C:\Program Files\Java\jdk-10.0.2
-> - Default locale: en_US, platform encoding: Cp1252
-> - OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"

 # Framework Goals
 - [ ] Clean design